Skip to Content

 Step 9: Measure the Moisture Content of Your Wood Floors

-Make sure your wooden floors are completely dry before you re-cover them with rugs or carpets.
-To ensure that the floors are totally dry, you can invite a professional to measure the moisture content, or you get a moisture meter to do it yourself.
-Usually, the drying process takes up to several weeks, depending on the humidity and moisture level of the floor when you started.
 The ideal moisture content of the section of wood flooring that wasn’t affected by leakage should be within 5%.
-To get the most accurate readings, make sure you purchase a moisture meter with pins or probes that can be inserted into the wood.
+To get the most accurate readings, purchase a moisture meter with pins or probes that can be inserted into the wood.

 The Aftermath of Water Damage on Wood Floors

 Water damage can lead to devastating consequences on wood floors.
-The moisture invasion triggers the warping of wood planks, and within just a few days, mold can start to blossom.
+The moisture invasion triggers the warping of wood planks, and mold can start to blossom within just a few days.

 • Clearing the Affected Area